Branko Mladenović: Serbian Empire

 Emperor Dušan, after being crowned in 1346, gave his closest associates the Byzantine titles of despot, sevastokrator, and kesar.
 Branko's receival of the title was likely due to kinship ties (as was the case with Dejan); the title was usually given to kinfolk.
 These high title-holders were governors of provinces southwards from Skoplje, in the part of the empire called "the Greek lands".
 Branko was the lord of Ohrid (in Macedonia).
 It is unknown when exactly he received the title.
 Unlike other older contemporaries of his, Branko did not advance further (to despot).
 In 1347, his sister Ratoslava married župan Altoman Vojinović (fl.
 1333–59), who at first (fl.
 1333) was a lord in the vicinity of Ragusa (Dubrovnik), then as a veliki župan in the beginning of the second half of the 14th century held a province in the valley of Gruža.
 After Dušan's death (1355), Branko continued to serve under Dušan's son and heir Stefan Uroš V (r.
 1355–71).
 His year of death is unknown, and he is no longer mentioned in sources after 1365.

 In March 1365, emperor Uroš V issued a charter to Hilandar (on Mount Athos) at the request of Branko's son starac (elder) Roman, who agreed with his brothers Vuk and Grgur to grant the Church of the Holy Archangel to Hilandar.
 Spremić believes that he died sometime before March 1365.
 After his death, in the period of the Fall of the Serbian Empire, his sons retreated north, to Drenica.
 During the reign of Uroš V, his sons Vuk and Grgur held only their hereditary land in Drenica.
 Branko's oldest son Radonja was married to Jelena, the sister of Uglješa and Vukašin Mrnjavčević.
 Vuk started expanding his province after the Battle of Maritsa (1371).
-His daughter Vojislava (Teodora) married George Thopia, the Lord of Durazzo.
+His daughter Teodora (or Vojislava) married Gjergj Topia, Prince of Albania and Lord of Durazzo.

 Branko is the eponymous founder of the Branković noble family.